General Questions About the Program

-By "divorce" I mean the ending of any committed relationship.
+By “divorce” I mean the ending of any committed relationship, regardless of whether or not there are any legal papers involved.

 I work with clients who are recovering from a traditional divorce.
 I also work with clients who are recovering from the dissolution of a common-law marriage, civil union, domestic partnership, or gay marriage.
 Folks are folks.
-The end of any committed relationship knows no man-made boundaries.
+The end of any committed relationship brings trauma and pain that transcends all man-made laws or boundaries.

 Everyone who goes through a divorce experiences some trouble getting back into the mainstream of life.
 All committed relationships carry along with them hopes, dreams, and expectations of the future.
 Divorce destroys many of these.
 To let go of our attachments to these hopes and dreams and to forge ahead into a future that is, by definition, unknown is difficult.